Python: DataFrame Row Selection Based on Column Values

 # 2 Charlie 22 New York

-Querying DataFrame Rows Based on Column Values
+Querying DataFrame Rows by Column Values

-Python - Advanced Filtering with Pandas
+Python: Advanced Filtering with Pandas.

 import pandas as pd